 Address: Piazza del Duomo, 20122 Milano MI, Italy

-The Milan Cathedral, or Duomo di Milano, is the largest church in Italy and the fifth largest church in the world.
+The Milan Cathedral, or Duomo di Milano, is Italy’s largest church and the world’s fifth-largest church.
 This massive Gothic cathedral took nearly six centuries to complete and is one of the most iconic sights in Milan.
-The cathedral is so large that it can hold up to 40,000 people, and it’s one of the most popular historical sites in Italy.
+The cathedral is so large that it can hold up to 40,000 people and is one of Italy’s most famous places deeply rooted in the past.

-The interior of the cathedral is decorated with marble, mosaics, and stained glass, and it’s a truly beautiful sight.
-The Duomo di Milano is one of the most popular things to see in Italy, and it’s a must-see for anyone visiting Milan.
+The cathedral’s interior is decorated with marble, mosaics, and stained glass, and it’s a beautiful sight.
+The Duomo di Milano is one of the most popular things to see in Italy and a top attraction for wanderers discovering Milan.

 During your visit, I recommend going to the top of the cathedral for a bird’s eye view of Milan.
-You can also take a tour of the inside of the cathedral, which is a great way to learn about the history and architecture of this incredible building.
+You can also tour the inside of the cathedral, which is a great way to learn about the history and architecture of this incredible building.

-The tours are very informative, and they’re a great way to learn about the history of the church and the city of Milan.
-The outside of the cathedral is known for being filled with pigeons, so if you’re traveling with kids, they can let out some steam by feeding the pigeons, and you can even take photos holding them.
-Trust me, that can be important if you’re day is filled with churches and museums.
+The tours are very informative and a great way to learn about the church’s history and the city of Milan.
+The outside of the cathedral is known for being filled with pigeons.
+If you’re traveling with kids, they can let out some steam by feeding the pigeons, and you can even take photos holding them.
+Trust me, that can be crucial if you’re day is filled with churches and museums.

 The nearby Piazza del Duomo is worth a stopover and is home to the Palazzo Reale and the Galleria Vittorio Emanuele II.
-It’s a beautiful place to walk around, making it one of the best things to do in Milan.
+It’s a beautiful place to walk around, making it one of Milan’s best things to do.

 Address: Piazza del Colosseo, 1, 00184 Roma RM, Italy

 The Colosseum is one of the most popular things to see in Italy, and it’s no surprise why.
-This massive amphitheater was built over 2,000 years ago, and it’s a truly impressive sight.
+This massive arena was built over 2,000 years ago and is an imposing sight.

 The Colosseum was used for gladiator battles and public executions, and it’s estimated that over 500,000 people died there.
-Today, the Colosseum is one of the most popular ancient monuments in Italy.
+Today, the Colosseum is the most famous ancient monument in the world.

 A tour of the interior of the Colosseum is a must-do while in the capital of Italy.
-The tours are very informative, and they’re a great way to learn about the history of the amphitheater.
+The tours are informative and great for learning about the arena’s history.
 You can also go to the top of the Colosseum for an incredible view of Rome.

 If you’re up for it, I recommend taking a tour of the underground chambers.
-You’ll get to see where the animals and gladiators waited before entering the arena, and it’s a really cool experience.
+You’ll see where the animals and gladiators waited before entering the arena, and it’s an incredible experience.

 Rome is also arguably one of the best cities in Italy for nightlife, with popular bars like the Bar del Fico and the Rashomon Bar & Club.
-Trust me, you won’t be disappointed – it’s impossible to get bored in this historic city.
+Trust me.
+You won’t be disappointed, getting bored in this historic city is impossible.